 In order to mark the association’s 20th anniversary, the International Association for Languages and Intercultural Communication (IALIC) invites abstracts of 300 words that address the theme of “Issues, controversies and difficult questions” in the field of Intercultural Communication for an online symposium in November 2020.
-The symposium will involve hearing from, and engaging with, carefully selected speakers in a series of short online presentations over the course of a week.
-Please see the symposium schedule and the eight selected abstracts below.
+The symposium will involve hearing from, and engaging with, eight carefully selected speakers in a series of short online presentations over the course of a week.
+Please see the symposium schedule below.

 From Intercultural to Transcultural Communication